CVE-2026-29226

 Remediation

-Proactive Monitoring: Review web server and application logs for unusual outbound requests originating from the OFBiz server, particularly those targeting internal IP addresses or sensitive local ports.
+Proactive Monitoring: Review network traffic and server logs for unexpected outbound requests originating from the OFBiz server to internal or restricted IP ranges.

 Exploitation status